byrondones/Dones_Project4_Employee_Management_Dashboard/README.md

 - Firebase

 <b>
-  **NOTE** That is is a REAL world example of a employee records website that where only the admins can create accounts and use the employee app. thank you.
+  **NOTE** That is is a REAL world example of a employee records website.
+Where only the admins can create accounts and use the employee app.
 <b>